Resource of the month: Get fresh ideas on how to upscale wellness challenges for employees in 2025!

 • Economic productivity will also take a hit for a high chance of diabetic employees going for early retirement and a higher medical cost to be covered by the employer.

-• Employees with diabetes need to follow a diet schedule because they have to take medication and test blood sugar levels, at times, too, which may hinder their work schedule.
+• Employees with diabetes need to follow a diet schedule.
+Also, they have to take medication and test blood sugar levels twice a day, which may hinder their work schedule.

 • A diabetic employee is at risk of getting injured sooner than the other employees.